nicolaka/docker-networking-workshop/README.md

 Hi, welcome to the Docker Networking Workshop!

-You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, load-balancing, service discovery and more!
+You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, load-balancing, service discovery and a networking design challenge!

 > **Difficulty**: Beginner to Intermediate

-> **Time**: 1 hour
+> **Time**: 90 minutes

 > **Tasks**:
 >